-My friends have a fabulous toddler.
-He runs up and down the hall just for the joy of running.
+My toddler grandson runs up and down the hall just for the joy of running.
 He revels in getting a spoon of food to his mouth.
 He shoves sounds together into sentences and beams at his success.
-He hasn’t figured out yet that anything is wrong – with him or with the world.
+He hasn’t figured out yet that anything is wrong.
 He doesn’t even know that wrong exists.

 Most of us started out this way, receiving the love, attention and praise that we all need.
 But for some of us, something unexpected happened around age two.
-We were still doing the same adorable stuff, but some of it became inconvenient, and even inappropriate, to the adults around us.
+We were still doing the same adorable stuff, but some of it became inconvenient, and even inappropriate, to our adults.
 And they began acting differently toward us.

-Our parents’ approval became conditional, depending on whether we did what they wanted.
+Approval became conditional, depending on whether we did what the adults wanted.
 And most of us adapted our behavior so they would tell us that we were all right: “Good boy.”
 “Good girl.”

-My friends’ toddler doesn’t know about wrong.
-He’ll find out soon though.
-Not from his parents because they’re super in their roles, but probably from the local playground or from daycare.
+My grandson doesn’t know about wrong, but he’ll find out soon.
+Not from his parents, because they’re super in their roles.
+Probably from the local playground or from daycare.
 There will be a moment when he’ll do something that someone, either a child or an adult, won’t like and will want him to stop doing.
-And that person will reprimand him to get him to change – maybe even adding shame to guarantee the desired results.
+And that person will criticize or admonish him, to get him to change.

-If my friends’ son takes in the disapproving message and believes it about himself, he could spend the rest of his life unlearning that he, or anyone else, is wrong.
+If he takes in the disapproving message and believes it about himself, he could spend the rest of his life unlearning that he, or anyone else, is wrong.
 But his family is focused on not letting that happen.

-We need to keep reminding ourselves that we’re all right just as we are – because we’ve decided it and we’re not letting anyone else make that decision for us anymore.
+We need to keep reminding ourselves that we’re all right just as we are, because we’ve decided it.
+And that we’re not letting anyone else make that decision for us anymore.